trow/LivingClara/README.md

   - Installing this mod after the Charming Rogue from Jarno Mikkola's [Mega Mod Kits](https://www.shsforums.net/files/file/905-megamodkits/), and without the Trickster kit or the Seducer Kit installed, will change Clara's kit to Charming Rogue.
 - On EET installations: install before EET_End
 - Recommended to use with [Banter Accelerator](https://github.com/Argent77/A7-BanterAccelerator) for optimal interjection frequency

+**Known Issue:**
+- In the scene where Clara assists Anomen in patricide, if Clara is chunked death, she will not be resurrected correctly.
+If you encounter this issue, please reload a previous save and replay this scene.

 ## Credits